-A huge credit to my recovery goes to the incredible pioneering work of Dr. Jeffrey Bland PhD, the founder of the Functional Medicine Institute.
+A huge credit to my healing goes to the incredible pioneering work of Dr. Jeffrey Bland PhD, the founder of the Functional Medicine Institute.

-Dr. Blands contribution to the practice of truly personalised lifestyle medicine delivered via Functional Medicine will greatly disrupt how medicine will be practised in the 21st century.
+Dr. Blands contribution to the practice of truly personalized lifestyle medicine through the via method Functional Medicine will disrupt how medicine will be practiced in the 21st century.

-Dr. Bland is a true Healer Leader and I am very grateful for all his work being very accessible online.
-He is the grandfather of functional medicine upon which shoulders many other medical giants are standing on today.
+Dr. Bland is the grandfather of functional medicine upon who’s shoulders many other medical giants are standing on today.

 All of them have deeply impacted the way I am looking at health and disease in the 21st century.

-20th Century Medicine needs an update to truly heal people
+20th Century Medicine needs an update to truly help people suffering from Hashimoto’s